ipwnosx/docs-1/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 In [clusters launched by RKE]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/), you can edit any of the remaining options that follow.

-Note that these options are not available for imported clusters or hosted Kubernetes clusters.
+Note that these options are not available for registered clusters or hosted Kubernetes clusters.

 Option | Description |
 ---------|----------|
  Kubernetes Version | The version of Kubernetes installed on each cluster node.
 For more detail, see [Upgrading Kubernetes]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/upgrading-kubernetes). |
  Network Provider | The \container networking interface (CNI) that powers networking for your cluster.<br/><br/>**Note:** You can only choose this option while provisioning your cluster.
 It cannot be edited later. |
- Project Network Isolation | As of Rancher v2.0.7, if you're using the Canal network provider, you can choose whether to enable or disable inter-project communication. |
+ Project Network Isolation | If you're using the Canal network provider, you can choose whether to enable or disable inter-project communication. |
  Nginx Ingress | If you want to publish your applications in a high-availability configuration, and you're hosting your nodes with a cloud-provider that doesn't have a native load-balancing feature, enable this option to use Nginx ingress within the cluster. |
  Metrics Server Monitoring | Each cloud provider capable of launching a cluster using RKE can collect metrics and monitor for your cluster nodes.
 Enable this option to view your node metrics from your cloud provider's portal. |
  Pod Security Policy Support | Enables [pod security policies]({{<baseurl>}}/rancher/v2.x/en/admin-settings/pod-security-policies/) for the cluster.
 After enabling this option, choose a policy using the **Default Pod Security Policy** drop-down. |